 Find scenic ROUTES

 Running in the winter isn’t limited to the city.
 A huge variety of trails that work for summer running can also be awesome options for winter running.
 Want some tips on where to run?
 Visit a MEC store and get advice from our experts, or check out some maps and guidebooks for inspiration.
-MEC run crews are another way to find new places to explore, and they come with the bonus of meeting a new group of people to run with.
+MEC run crews and MEC races are another way to find new places to explore, and they come with the bonus of meeting a new group of people to run with.